custinsights/custinsights.github.io/README.md

 - This improvement comes at a slight cost, a difference emerges in the precision where it is 0.90 for class 0 but only 0.62 for class 1.
 The overall recall for class 0 still remains excellent at 0.96.
 - The overall accuracy remains at the same range, which is at 87.67%, where the model appears to have traded decreased precision in class 1 for increased recall in class 1.

+#### Summary of Supervised Models
+In this problem's context, the most costly errors are **false negatives (FNs)** because classifying a customer likely to respond (1) as one who did not (0), can make us lose a potential target/conversion (and thereby revenue), hence this makes the class 1 recall the most important metric.
+From that perspective, **Neural Networks** were the best performing model amongst all of them with the highest class 1 recall (0.42) and lowest FNs (57).

 #### K-Means Clustering
 ##### Quantitative Metrics
 - The silhouette coefficient for the best hyperparameters obtained by grid search is 0.6613.
 The range of the silhouette coefficient is from -1 to 1.
 The higher the silhouette coefficient, the better the clustering quality in unsupervised learning.
 A score close to 1 indicates the data points clustered well and are far away from neighboring clusters.
 The silhouette coefficient we obtained is close to 1 and signifies that this clustering model is well suited for the given dataset.

-Elbow Method
+##### Elbow Method

 ![alt text](assets/elbow.png)

 *Elbow Method - Inertia*

 ![alt text](assets/distortion.png)

 *Elbow Method - Distortion*

-In unsupervised learning, the Elbow method is used to determine the number of clusters.
+In unsupervised learning and in particular for K-Means, the Elbow method is used to determine the number of clusters.
 Inertia estimates the sum of squares within the cluster.
 It measures the squared distances of samples to their closest center.
 A lower value of inertia is better, implying the clusters are dense and separated.

 Distortion measures the average of the squared distances from cluster centers to data points.
 Lower distortion is better, implying compact clusters and the centroids being close.
 Both plots can be used to determine the number of clusters.